dart-lang/site-www/src/codelabs/dart-cheatsheet.md

    <b>Solution for factory constructors example</b>
   </summary>
-  Inside the factory constructor, check the length of the list and create an `IntegerSingle`, `IntegerDouble`, or `IntegerTriple` as appropriate.
+  Inside the factory constructor, check the length of the list, then create and return an `IntegerSingle`, `IntegerDouble`, or `IntegerTriple` as appropriate.

   ```dart